IgorKvasn/ember-dynamic-menu/README.md

 Note that each menu item *must* have the same width (specified by `itemWidth` property - see example above).
 To specify dropdown button width use `dropdownButtonWidth` property (see example above).
 You can also specify position of the menu, using property `position` which can be either `top` or `bottom` (default).
+To customize the dropdown button, you can add any CSS classes to the dropdown button using property `dropdownIconClasses` - you can add FontAwesome, glypicons, Icomoon icons or whatever you like.

 ## Styling
 ```